paulhibbitts/DLC-Help/pages/04.pressbooks/08.PressBooks-for-ENGL-372/docs.md

 child_type: docs
 ---
 ## Getting Help
 Don’t get frustrated, get help!
-Email Colin Madland, TWU’s online learning and instructional technologies expert, to get help with how to use PressBooks: colin.madland@twu.ca.
+Email Colin Madland, TWU’s online learning and instructional technologies expert, to get help with how to use PressBooks: [colin.madland@twu.ca] (colin.madland@twu.ca).
 You can also make an appointment with him as a group, or individually, for some tutoring in using PressBooks.
 Please also feel free to email me, since I’ve gone through the experience of researching, writing, and setting up a page for Blake’s “The Lamb”: sara.pearson@twu.ca.

 ## Go to books.twu.ca.
 Sign in with the username and password that were emailed to you.